Policies & Procedures

 Disciplinary, Dispute and Appeal Regulations

-Unfortunately, disputes, complaints and unacceptable behaviour can occur within any sport.
+Unfortunately, unacceptable behaviour can occur within any sport.
 British Canoeing is committed to ensuring that transparent procedures are in place to ensure that where such issues do arise, action is fair and carried out expeditiously and in a consistent manner.
-The Disciplinary, Dispute and Appeal Regulations provide a framework to enable disciplinary, dispute and appeal matters to be managed effectively within British Canoeing and are available below.
+The Disciplinary, Dispute and Appeal Regulations provide a framework to enable disciplinary matters to be managed effectively within British Canoeing and are available below.

 Disputes, Disciplinary, and Appeal Panel Members

-The following persons listed in Alphabetical Order have been appointed to the Disputes, Disciplinary, and Appeal Panel following an open and transparent recruitment process.
+The following persons listed in Alphabetical Order have been appointed to the Disciplinary and Appeal Panel following an open and transparent recruitment process.

-When the new Regulations were implemented in February 2019, a new post of Chair of Disputes and Disciplinary was created with the role being tasked with working closely with the Governance team to ensure more effective and timely resolution of appeals, disputes and disciplinary matters.
-Following a three year period as Chair, Kevin Carpenter stood down in April 2022 and James Armstrong-Holmes, an experienced Barrister, has been appointed as Interim Chair pending a full recruitment process to find a permanent Chair.
+When the new Regulations were implemented in February 2019, a new post of Chair of Disciplinary and Appeals was created with the role being tasked with working closely with the Governance team to ensure more effective and timely resolution of disciplinary and appeals matters.
+Following a three year period as Chair, Kevin Carpenter stood down, and in July 2022 James Armstrong-Holmes, an experienced Barrister, who has previously sat on a number of Panels, was appointed following an open recruitment process.

 All members of the Panel, including the Chair are volunteers who have significant skills and expertise.
 They will be called upon as and when required.

-James Armstrong-Holmes, Barrister at the 36 Group, London.
+James Armstrong-Holmes, Barrister at the Castle Gate Chambers, Nottingham.
 As a specialist criminal barrister he is regularly instructed to prosecute and defend in serious and complex criminal matters.
-(Interim Chair)
+(Chair)